gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-7-12-Debevec_HDR.md

  The the above block contains also the declaration of variables associated with images, $N$ is the number of images, (here $N=4$), and row and col indicates the height and width of image in pixels. $l$ denotes $\lambda$ as a weighting factor for smoothness of the CRF.

- Then, the images are aligned based on median threshold bitwise(MTB) method
+ Then, the images are aligned based on median threshold bitmap (MTB) method

 <script src="https://gist.github.com/gimoonnam/b98ffc94d3361d1f4f17a9fd9e61443e.js"></script>